msw2005/EquiAnalytica-main/README.md

 ### 2. MCP Configuration

-For the setup of MCP servers, please refer to the following:
+For the setup of MCP servers, please refer to the following,
   - [sequential-thinking](https://smithery.ai/server/@smithery-ai/server-sequential-thinking)

 If you use local MCP servers: